 Goals and Objectives

 The LTFRG is currently working on implementing a system to determine unmet needs throughout the two counties and develop a case management program in partnership with national Voluntary Organizations Active in Disasters (VOAD).
-One of the major responsibilities of the group is setting up logistics and planning for the recruitment, training and supervision of long-term recovery case managers who will identify resources and refer residents to possible sources of assistance, including funds available from the Foothills Flood Recovery Fund.
+One of the major responsibilities of the group is setting up logistics and planning for the recruitment, training and supervision of long-term recovery case managers who will identify resources and refer residents to possible sources of assistance, including funds available from the Foothills Flood Relief Fund.

 Financial assistance is not the only type of aid the group intends to provide.
 Identifying current housing options for residents with immediate housing needs is an important aspect of the group as well as working with local agencies and volunteer groups to determine where, and how, donated or reduced-cost building materials and labor may be used by affected residents.
 The LTFRG also plans to help with rebuilding assessments of damaged homes.
 Volunteer help is a major asset to families needing help rebuilding, removing debris or other major projects.
 Being the logistical link between local or national volunteer groups and the residents who need donated physical labor is part of the group’s goals.
 This group will be charged with identifying volunteer needs and pairing them with available volunteer groups.

 Securing resources throughout the area to help residents affected by the floods to find mental and emotional support while rebuilding and recovering is of the utmost value and will be addressed in this group.